George S. Boutwell: Constitutional Convention and Republican Party

 After the convention, Boutwell took up the study of law in the office of Joel Giles, a patent lawyer from Groton.
 He was retained by Middlesex County to oppose the formation of a new county out of parts of western Middlesex and northern Worcester Counties.
 He helped found the Groton Public Library, and continued to be active on the Groton School Committee.
 In 1855, he was appointed secretary of the state Board of Education, a post he held for five years.
 He was admitted to the Massachusetts bar in 1862.
+He also served as state librarian as party of his role as secretary of the board of education.

 In the aftermath of the coalition breakup in 1852 and the failure of the 1853 convention, Massachusetts political parties broke down into factional interests.
 In August 1855, four major factions were holding meetings in a Boston hotel, attempting to find common ground for the upcoming state election.
 Boutwell convinced the groups to attend a grand meeting, at which he argued that they should form a "union against slavery".
 Out of this and related activity the state's Republican Party was born.
 Despite his role in its early formation, Boutwell remained somewhat apart from the organization because of his job at the Board of Education.
 He did however continue to speak out against slavery, noting that the nation was embarking on a "period of intense trial", and that "people will make war" over slavery.
 In 1860 he chaired the Republican state convention and supported Republican candidates for office.